apecloud/kubeblocks/docs/01 - build.md

 Now you can test with creating `apecloud-mysql` cluster following instructions [above](#test-with-apecloud-mysql).

 #### Debug
 To observe the behavior of `KubeBlocks`, it is recommended to debug and trace its execution.
-The central function responsible for controlling the execution is `Concile`.
-In the mentioned example, creating a cluster will activate the `Concile` function located in `controllers/apps/cluster_controller.go`.
+The central function responsible for controlling the execution is `Reconcile`.
+In the mentioned example, creating a cluster will activate the `Reconcile` function located in `controllers/apps/cluster_controller.go`.
 To trace the execution process, you can:
-- Set a breakpoint on `Concile` function in `controllers/apps/cluster_controller.go`
+- Set a breakpoint on `Reconcile` function in `controllers/apps/cluster_controller.go`
 - And then start manager in `cmd/manager/main.go`

 More information about debugging can be found in [Debug](03%20-%20debug.md#debug).